Image from: (opens in a new window)van Rooij et al. (2024). Used under (opens in a new window)GNU General Public Licence v3.0.

 One core module, compulsory for all students on the programme, in the Autumn trimester.
 Note: part-time students must take this module in their first year.

-Students must select a total of 60 credits (including the core module) from the following list.
-Further details about current modules may be found here.
+Students must select at least 52·5 credits from the following list.
+Further details about current Computer Science modules may be found here; details about current Philosophy modules may be found here.

 Autumn Trimester